Utrum/OOTDapp/README.md

 meteor npm install
 ```

-run the aotomicDEX GUI: (current version has only OSX/WIN version of the komodoplatformdaemon included)
+run the atomicDEX GUI: (current version has only OSX/WIN version of the komodoplatformdaemon included)
 ```
 meteor run
 ```